-The individual elements of the project (either alone or in combination with other plans or projects) likely to give rise to impacts on the Habitats site There is one record for Barbastelle bat within 2km of the site and no European Protected Species Mitigation Licences have been granted for this species within 2km of the site (Sussex Biodiversity Record Centre - accessed under licence and MAGIC maps).
+The individual elements of the project (either alone or in combination with other plans or projects) likely to give rise to impacts on the Habitats site There are no records for Barbastelle bat within 2 km of the site and no European Protected Species Mitigation Licences have been granted for this species within 2km of the site (Sussex Biodiversity Record Centre - accessed under licence) and MAGIC maps.
 Greenaway (2008) has radio tracked Barbastelle bats from both SACs and has identified Barbastelle bat flight lines and foraging kernels.
 In addition to the SACs containing their roosting sites, the bats also require access to habitats outside the boundary of the SACs.
-This habitat is integral to supporting bats associated with the SACs and is often referred to as functionally- linked habitat.
-Such functionally linked habitat includes the following: --- --

-- Flightlines - these are key commuting routes from roosts to foraging (or feeding) areas used by the bats.
-The Barbastelle flightlines around Ebernoe Common and The Mens have been investigated through survey and are shown in the Sussex bat SAC landscape tool for planning. - Foraging areas - these are the areas of land where bats feed.
+This habitat is integral to supporting bats associated with the SACs and is often referred to as functionally-linked habitat.
+Such functionally linked habitat includes the following: • Flightlines - these are key commuting routes from roosts to foraging (or feeding) areas used by the bats.
+The Barbastelle flightlines around Ebernoe Common and The Mens have been investigated through survey and are shown in the Sussex bat SAC landscape tool for planning. • Foraging areas - these are the areas of land where bats feed.
 Barbastelle bats can forage 10-15 kilometres from the roosting sites, and they prefer wet meadows and riparian habitats.
 Bechstein's tend to forage in and around the woodland where they roost with limited outward travel.
 The Sussex Bat Special Area of Conservation Planning and Landscape Scale Enhancement Protocol provides advice for developers and local Councils when assessing applications which fall within an identified 12 km Impact Zone for The Men's SAC, Ebernoe Common SAC.
 In line with this Protocol, this application is located within the wider Conservation Area of The Mens SAC, and significant impacts or severance to flightlines need to be considered.
 This development does not occur along one of the identified flightlines.
+From the submitted documents, it appears that there are individual trees on site which will be lost, but the offsite --- --- hedgerow H1 will be retained and new plantings of trees, shrubs and hedgerows will comprise native species.
+Therefore there will be no overall loss of hedgerow or woodland.